Gorgias vs Kustomer: Which is right for your support team?

 Core features and user experience

-The first thing you’ll notice is just how different they feel to use.
+The first thing you’ll notice is how they approach the support experience.
 Gorgias is all about making e-commerce support efficient, while Kustomer is focused on giving your team deep customer context.

 Gorgias is hyper-focused on e-commerce workflows, which makes its interface feel natural for DTC brands.
-Everything is pretty much where you’d expect it to be, so your team can get up and running quickly.
-But that specialization can be a downside if your business isn’t a standard online store.
+Everything is right where you’d expect it to be, so your team can get up and running quickly.
 Kustomer is more of a generalist CRM.
-It gives you a lot more flexibility to build custom workflows for any industry, but all that power comes with a steeper learning curve.
-It doesn’t feel as "plug-and-play" for e-commerce as Gorgias does out of the box.
+It gives you a lot of flexibility to build custom workflows for any industry, but all that power comes with a learning curve.
+It’s a robust choice for teams that need deep customization.

 AI and automation capabilities